DataDog/hiring-engineers/answers.md

 Since I run Mac OS X and the Datadog APM Tracing Agent doesn't come packaged in the Datadog agent, I downloaded Virtualbox and a Vagrant Ubuntu 12.04 Virtual Machine to run the Datadog agent and the built in tracing agent.

 In the `/etc/dd-agent/datadog.conf` config file, I set `apm_enabled: yes` to enable APM tracing.
-(I also noticed the syntax within the Datadog docs varied between `apm_enabled: yes` and `apm_enabled: true`, so I tried restarting the DD agent with both configs).
+I also noticed the syntax within the Datadog docs varied between `apm_enabled: yes` and `apm_enabled: true`, so I tried restarting the DD agent with both configs.

 I confirmed in the Datadog app that it was receiving data from the VM agent.
 ![VM Dashboard](/imgs/vm_dash.png)